mahmoudsiliman75/mahmoudsiliman75/README.md

 <br clear="both">

-<h3 align="left">Hi 👋<br>I'm Mahmoud Siliman a Senior Frontend Developer with a computer science degree and more than 5 years of experience<br>building high-performance, scalable, and user-friendly web applications.
+<h3 align="center">Hi 👋<br>I'm Mahmoud Siliman a Senior Frontend Developer with a computer science degree and more than 5 years of experience<br>building high-performance, scalable, and user-friendly web applications.
 Expertise in TypeScript, Vue,<br>Nuxt.js as a modern JavaScript frameworks, with a strong focus on responsive design, state management, and performance optimization</h3>

 ###